odh-labs/ml-workshop/docs/setup-lab2-data-science.md

 As we experiment, we want our notebook to create an experiment id for every experiment (which is guaranteed to be unique within our team, as it uses user id and timestamp as a basis).

-This experiment id is then used as an identifier when we push our experiment metadata and binaries to our model repository, Verta.
+This experiment id is then used as an identifier when we push our experiment metadata and binaries to our model repository, ML Flow.
 In this way, we retrieve and repeat any experiment we have done, as well as share this experiment with other team members, breaking down silos between teams and individuals in AI//ML workflows.

 1. Using the File Explorer, open the **Model_Experiments.ipynb** notebook.